 Maryland Medicaid reimburses providers for services delivered via synchronous telehealth.
-Synchronous telehealth is defined as real-time interactive communication between the originating and distant sites via a secure, two-way audiovisual telecommunication system, and for some services audio-only, depending on the program.
+Synchronous telehealth is defined as real-time interactive communication between the originating and distant sites via a secure, two-way audiovisual telecommunication system, and for some services, audio-only, depending on the program.

-The "distant site," is the location of the provider who will perform the services.
-The "distant site provider" is the rendering practitioner that is not physically present at the originating site.
+The "distant site" is the location of the provider who will perform the services.
+The "distant site provider" is the rendering practitioner who is not physically present at the originating site.
+All distant site providers enrolled in Maryland Medicaid may provide services via telehealth if telehealth is a permitted delivery model within the rendering provider's scope of practice.

-The "originating site" is where the participant/patient is located.
+The "originating site" is where the participant/patient is located, in their home or any secure location approved by the participant and the provider as the off-site location.

 Maryland Medicaid reimburses some covered services rendered via audio-only.
 Audio-only includes telephone conversations.
 Services rendered via audio-only are billed in the same manner as in-person services and must include the "UB" modifier.
 Reimbursement for services rendered via audio-only is program-specific.
-Please refer to specific program regulations or manuals for coverage of services rendered via audio-only.
+Please refer to specific program regulations or manuals for coverage of services rendered via audio only.

-The provider shall obtain the participant's consent to services via telehealth, unless there is an emergency that prevents obtaining consent, which shall be documented in the participant's medical record.
+The provider shall obtain the participant's consent to services via telehealth unless there is an emergency that prevents obtaining consent, which shall be documented in the participant's medical record.